asyncapi/java-template/template/TUTORIAL.md

                 description: Track length in seconds
     EOT
     ```
-    # CHANGE THE TEMPLATE NAME
+    # CHANGE THE TEMPLATE NAME IN STEP 2 AND 3
 2. Install the required NodeJS dependencies from the template folder, then return to the `asyncapi-java-tutorial` folder.
 ```
 cd template-3
 npm install
 cd ..
 ```
-3. Run the AsyncAPI Generator. **Note:** You may need to change the username and password values if you have not followed the IBM MQ tutorial.
+3. Run the AsyncAPI Generator. <br>**Note:** You may need to change the username and password values if you have not followed the IBM MQ tutorial.
     ```
     ag ./asyncapi.yaml ./template-3 -o ./output -p server=production1 -p user=app -p password=passw0rd
     ```